TREASURIES-10-year yields tumble to lowest in six months in heavy volume

 "There has been a little bit of a breakdown in European

-peripheral debt that seemed to set off a little bit of a
+peripheral debt, that seemed to set off a little bit of a 'risk

-'risk-off' trade ... despite the fact that we got a firm set of
+off' trade...despite the fact that we got a firm set of data

 Treasuries trading at BNY Mellon in New York.